shivabommakanti03/AKS-Confluent-Helm/Readme.md

   6. Create a Namespace in your cluster.
     ` kubectl create ns <Your NameSpcae>`

-## Creatting your Azure Devops Release pipeline
+## Creating your Azure Devops Release pipeline
   1. Navigate to your Azure Devops portal [https://dev.azure.com] and create new project for the release.
   2. Navigate to Repos on left panel and click on Repos and click on import repo and import repo.